10-Q 1 cvm_10q.htm FORM 10-Q cvm_10q.htm

 Item 2.
 Unregistered Sales of Equity Securities and Use of Proceeds.

-During the three months ended December 31, 2023, the Company issued 88,573 restricted shares of common stock to consultants for investor relations services.
+During the nine months ended June 30, 2024, the Company issued 321,761 restricted shares of common stock to consultants for investor relations services and clinical drug and corporate development.

 The Company relied upon the exemption provided by Section 4(a)(2) of the Securities Act of 1933 with respect to the issuance of these shares.
 The individuals who acquired these shares were sophisticated investors and were provided full information regarding the Company’s business and operations.
 There was no general solicitation in connection with the offer or sale of these securities.
 The individuals who acquired these shares acquired them for their own accounts.
 The certificates representing these shares bear a restricted legend which provides they cannot be sold except pursuant to an effective registration statement or an exemption from registration.
 No commission or other form of remuneration was given to any person in connection with the issuance of these shares.